MarkMichon1/BitGlitter-Python/README.md

       `-o` - Output path

 ### Applications
-To be determined.
-This will be updated as time progresses!
+To be determined by you, the end user!
+This will be updated as the library becomes more popular.

-# How to use
+# Using BitGlitter

 All of the functions to run this library are explained below.
 I'm also working on several Wikipedia pages, explaining BitGlitter in greater detail (how it works, etc) with some included illustrations.
 These are not yet complete, [but here is the link to the project's Wiki if you'd like to see it!](https://github.com/MarkMichon1/BitGlitter/wiki/Using-BitGlitter)

-### Installation
+## Installation

 In addition to downloading the code from Github, you can also grab it directly from PyPI: